mongodb/docs-app-services/source/includes/api-authenticate-instructions.rst

      "device_id": "<device_id>"
    }

-Save the ``access_token``, which you'll use as the Bearer token to authenticate in the upcoming steps.
+The ``access_token`` grants access to the App Services Admin API.
+You must include it as a Bearer token in the ``Authorization`` header for all Admin API requests.

 .. seealso::

    :admin-api-endpoint:`API Authentication Documentation <section/Get-Authentication-Tokens>`